gdw-workshop/2023_GDW_Workshop/exercises/download_exercise.md

 https://www.ncbi.nlm.nih.gov/pubmed/25993603

 Scroll down and find the 'Related information' section of the bottom right of the page.
 Click on the SRA link.
 This shows the SRA datasets associated with this paper.

-Search for `snake_7`.
-Note that the reads in this dataset are already trimmed.
-Note at the bottom of the page the run # (SRR #) for this dataset: SRR1984309
+At the top of the SRA page, you should see a link to "Send results to Run selector".
+Click on this link to open up the Run Selector tool.
+Identify the row for the dataset for `snake_7` .
+Note the SRA Run # (SRR #) for this dataset: SRR1984309.
+We will use this SRR # to download the dataset from the command line.

 We're going to download this dataset using the command line tool fasterq-dump, part of the [SRA toolkit](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=toolkit_doc).
 First, let's create a directory (folder) in which to work.
 Open the terminal app on your laptop and type these commands: